 – It’s based on research in psychology;

-– It provides comprehensive answers to questions: explains the origins of the problem and ways to solve it;
+– It provides comprehensive answers to questions: explains the origins of

-– It has a calming effect because the reader understands that they’re not the first and not the last parent who has difficulties in raising a child.
+the first and not the last parent who has difficulties in raising a child.

 There are dozens of wonderful books about parenting.
 We’ve pulled together a list of ten modern publications that address today’s problems of parents in simple terms.
 Our selection focuses more on preschool children and primary school students.